 A broker that holds shares in "street name" generally has the authority to exercise its discretion and vote on routine items when it has not received instructions from the beneficial owner.
 A broker that holds shares in "street name" does not have the authority to vote on non-routine items when it has not received instructions from the beneficial owner.
-The election of directors is considered a non-routine matter; therefore, absent your instructions, a broker that holds your shares in "street name" will not be permitted to vote your shares in the election of any nominee for director.
+Votes for the election of directors and the advisory vote on the compensation paid to our named executive officers are considered non-routine matters; therefore, absent your instructions, a broker that holds your shares in "street name" will not be permitted to vote your shares in the election of any nominee for director or for the advisory vote on the compensation paid to our named executive officers.
 If the broker returns a properly executed proxy, the shares are counted as present for quorum purposes.
-If a broker returns a properly executed proxy, but crosses out non-routine matters for which you have not given instructions (a so-called "broker non-vote"), the proxy will have the same effect as a vote "AGAINST" the election of each of the three nominees named herein.
+If a broker returns a properly executed proxy, but crosses out non-routine matters for which you have not given instructions (a so-called "broker non-vote"), the proxy will have the same effect as a vote "AGAINST" the election of each of the three nominees named herein but will have no effect on the advisory vote on the compensation paid to our named executive officers.